adtork/MSEE-Hairpin-Design-Considerations/README.md

 **Pros:**

-Easiest to setup and deploy
+ °Easiest to setup/deploy

-No administration cost
+ °No administration cost

-Routing is done automatically
+ °Routing is seamless

-Lowest possible latency on Azure WAN since GWs and MSEE bypassed
+ °Lowest possible latency on as no GW or MSEE in path

 **Cons:**

-Subjet to Vnet peering costs
+Vnet peering limits

 Limit to the number of Vnets that can be peered (500) https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-resource-manager-virtual-networking-limits